ImDamianHehe/AuraDE-Linux/README.md

-## AuraDE-Linux
+AuraDE-Linux

-AuraDE is a small Linux DE (Desktop Environment) project, aiming for old + modern combination, written in Java.
+AuraDE is a small Linux desktop environment (DE) project written in Java, aiming to provide a blend of classic and modern desktop ideas.

+Warning
+AuraDE is still in early development and is currently maintained by one developer.
+Expect missing features, bugs, and rough edges.

-# Manual installation only for now!
+Manual installation only for now

 # How to install: